CleanScan

 Quarterly

-This cadence works because it separates immediate issues from trend analysis.
+This cadence separates immediate issues from trend analysis.
 Weekly reviews keep small failures from lingering.
 Monthly reviews show patterns.
-Quarterly reviews help you decide whether the real issue is execution, staffing, or the scope itself.3
+Quarterly reviews help you decide whether the issue is execution, staffing, or the scope itself.3

 Decentralize Accountability Without Losing Visibility